Burton Jet Set Review

 |Pockets||2 zippered hand, 1 mesh, 1 media||2 zippered chest, 2 zippered hand, 1 zippered arm, 1 internal mesh, 1 internal zippered chest||2 zippered hand, 1 zippered chest, 1 zippered sleeve, 1 internal goggle Liner: 2 zippered hand||Shell: 5, Liner: 3||2 zippered hand|

 Our Analysis and Test Results

-With its excellent price point, we wanted to love the Jet Set but found that it lacked in durability and versatility.
+With its excellent price point, we wanted to love the Burton Jet Set but found it lacked durability and versatility.
 It did look good on and off the slopes and kept us warm and protected on mild days.

 Burton uses waterproof/breathable DRYRIDE two-layer fabrics for the outer lining of the Jet Set.
 We found it to be protective in light precipitation, but in wetter conditions, we started to feel dampness soaking in.
 Fortunately, the jacket offers a lot of head and neck protection with its stand-up collar and a helmet-compatible hood.

 The Jet Set shines in this metric.
 It's soft on the inside and out.
 The mobility is there with this jacket, moving well with our bodies on the ski hill.
 It has a nice long torso, appropriately long sleeves, and is flattering.
 The sizing feels accurate to us.
 We could easily fit a thin base layer underneath.
 Overall, it's a very comfortable jacket.